zendesk/demo_apps/README.md

 ### [Expert Sample App](./expert_sample_app)

+This App contains overall most features available in the Zendesk Apps framework.
+It's more complex and is more geared towards helping an experienced Javascript engineer understand Zendesk Apps.
+If you're just beginning make sure to check out our other sample Apps before diving into this one!

 This App displays to a user all tickets that are open and assigned to himself/herself in pages.
 Also, the App helps to make sure that the comment body is not empty when a user tries to submit a ticket he/she is working on.
 A fake submission progress bar fires before the ticket is saved to show a user how promises manage asynchronous methods.

 Interesting features: